GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/Sphinx.rst

 Generating the documentation
 ====================================

-- To generate the documentation files, you will need to install Sphinx using :
+- To generate the documentation files, you will need to install Sphinx using:

   .. code-block:: sh

-    pip install sphinx
+    pip -m install sphinx
-    pip install sphinx-design sphinx-argparse sphinxcontrib-plantuml sphinxcontrib.programoutput sphinx_rtd_theme pip install scipy
+    pip -m install sphinx-design sphinx-argparse sphinxcontrib-plantuml sphinxcontrib.programoutput sphinx_rtd_theme pip -m install scipy

-- Then you can generate the documentation files with the following command :
+- Then you can generate the documentation files with the following command:

   .. code-block:: sh